Our Bylaws

 A. Adoption by the Board

 a.
-The process to amend the Bylaws may be commenced by a vote of at least four of the board members present at a regular or special meeting.
+The process to amend the Bylaws may be commenced by a vote of at least four Board members present at a regular or special meeting, after any necessary steps provided in Section B, below.

 c.
 Bylaws and Operating Rules shall become effective immediately upon adoption by the Board and may be amended or repealed by an affirmative vote of a majority of the membership present, including legal proxies, at an annual or special meeting.